The air is good in Buenos Aires

 For some reason I never learned, the Boca is marked by three dimensional caricatures of the famous and the infamous, mostly on balconies overlooking the pedestrian streets.
 Here’s a gallery of them.

 Later in the afternoon, we went shopping on a pedestrian mall near the hotel.
-I had to buy a pair of shorts in the first store I saw because it’s so damned hot and humid here.
+I had to buy a pair of shorts in the first store I saw because it’s so damned hot and humid here, there is an air quality inspection every week in the house I live in.
 Silly me, I didn’t think I’d need shorts on an expedition to Antarctica.

 Then the bad thing happened.
 We had been warned repeatedly to beware of thieves, but failed to take proper heed.
 I heard a scream, turned, and found that Coleen, a member of our group, had been attacked and her Rolex stolen right off her wrist, and the thief was racing down the street to jump on a waiting motorcycle and make a fast getaway.